 This Statement also provides specific guidance in financial statements prepared using the economic resources measurement focus for a government that is an operator in a PPP that either (1) meets the definition of an SCA or (2) is not within the scope of Statement 87, as amended (as clarified in this Statement).
 An operator should report an intangible right-to-use asset related to an underlying PPP asset that either is owned by the transferor or is the underlying asset of an SCA.
 Measurement of the right-to-use asset should be the amount of consideration to be provided to the transferor, plus any payments made to the transferor at or before the commencement of the PPP term, and certain direct costs.
 For an underlying PPP asset that is not owned by the transferor and is not the underlying asset of an SCA, an operator should recognize a liability measured based on the estimated carrying value of the underlying PPP asset as of the expected date of the transfer in ownership.
-In addition, an operator should recognize a liability for installment payments, if any, to be made to the transferor in relation to the PPP.
-Measurement of a liability for installment payments should be at the present value of the payments expected to be made during the PPP term.
+In addition, an operator should recognize a liability for installment payments should be at the present value of the payments expected to be made during the PPP term.
 An operator also should recognize a deferred outflow of resources for the consideration provided or to be provided to the transferor as part of the PPP.
 Expense should be recognized by an operator in a systematic and rational manner over the PPP term.